Causes of PTSD: Witnessing a suicide

 A poignant example of this is when you witness someone ending their life.
 Whether that person was known to you or not.

 There’s increasing awareness about mental health and suicide rates.
-What is not so widely discussed, is the mental health issues that can arise from seeing someone kill themselves, discovering a body or experiencing someone else’s suicide attempt.
+What is not so widely discussed, is the mental health issues that can arise from seeing someone die by suicide, discovering a body or experiencing someone else’s suicide attempt.

 Every year, around 700,000 people end their life worldwide.
 In 2019 in England, Wales and Scotland that figure was over 6,500 people.
 When you see figures like that, you get a sense of how many people could have PTSD from witnessing the act.
 Firm data on this does not appear to be collected.